vegaprotocol/documentation/versioned_docs/version-v0.53/concepts/vega-chain.md

 **To be considered for staking rewards, a tokenholder must associate VEGA to a Vega key and nominate one or more validators.**

 :::info
-Try out staking on **[token.fairground.wtf](https://token.fairground.wtf)** to try out associating testnet tokens and nominating validators.
+Stake on **[token.vega.xyz](https://token.vega.xyz)** to associate tokens and nominate validators.
 Staking rewards are paid into your Vega wallet after each epoch ends.

 Staking rewards must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.
 :::